ariancheng/siem-home-lab/README.md

 ### Why This Matters
 Each individual event could appear benign in isolation.
-However, the sequence — account creation → immediate privilege escalation → system directory access → deletion within minutes — is a clear indicator of malicious post-compromise activity.
+However, the sequence from account creation → immediate privilege escalation → system directory access → deletion within minutes, is a clear indicator of malicious post-compromise activity.

 **Key insight:** Even though the attacker deleted the backdoor account, the SIEM retains an immutable record of all events.